mariustache/report_generator/README.md

 # Accounting app

-For now, it uses .dbf files as input and generates three types of reports.
+A basic accounting application used by a small marketplace business in order to generate daily reports.

-TODO:
+The input comes from the marketplace itself (.DBF format) and is processed by this application.
- - Define architecture
+There are two types of reports:
- - Create a Printer Frame: print, print preview, page setup.
+ - Management report
- - Convert DataFrame to printout format
+ - Buy/sell journal report